entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 370. Postocular process on the visceral surface of skull roof: single (0); bifurcate.
 >  - The bifurcate postocular process is present in *Hanytoombsia*, *Torosteus*, *Compagopiscis*, *Gogopiscis*, *Plourdosteus*, *Dunkleosteus*.

+371. Rostrocaudal canal on the parasphenoid: asbent (0); present (1).
+>  - Gardiner and Miles, 1994: "Primitively the arthrodiran parasphenoid consisted of a short dermal tooth plate perforated by the paired opening for the buccohypophysial foramen (*Kujdanowiasps*, *Dicksonosteus*, *Pholidosteus*).
+In *Buchanosteus* and the cladistically less derived Gogo arthrodires the parasphenoid has a well-developed ventral groove and a rostrocaudal canal which reaches from the hind margin to the hypophysial fossa.
+In the more derived forms such as *Bullerichthys* (Dennis & Miles, 1980: fig. 9A), *Dunkleosteus*, *Heintzichthys* (Stensio, 1963: figs 114B, D) this canal is missing.
+It is also missing in *Eastmanosteus calliaspis* Dennis-Bryan.
 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.